Terms of Reference and Guidelines

 - While attending meetings of the Council

-- While undertaking a task at the request of Council or as a representative of the Minister responsible for Community Services (these tasks could include representing the Council on other committees, working parties and seminars).
+- While undertaking a task at the request of Council or as a representative of the Chief Minister (these tasks could include representing the Council on other committees, working parties and seminars).

 Reasonable costs incurred by members during such activities will normally be met by the per diem Community Engagement payment, but can be considered on a case by case basis.